 $\zeta_{i}$ is referred as the synchronization mode.
 The dynamics corresponding to the first eigenmode is $\dot{\zeta}_{1}=DF(x_S) \zeta_{1}$, which is the same as the linearised dynamics around the limit cycle.
-Assuming this mode to be stable, the stability of the synchronized state is determined by Floquet multipliers of all other eigenmodes.
+Assuming this mode to be stable, the stability of the synchronized state is determined by the Floquet multipliers of all other eigenmodes.
 The Master Stability Function ($\mu_{max}(\lambda)$) is the largest non-unity Floquet multiplier of the system matrix $[ DF\left(x_s\right)-K\lambda DH\left(x_s\right)]$.
-The necessary and sufficient condition for the stability of the limit cycle is $\mu_{max}(\lambda)<1$.
+The necessary and sufficient condition for the local stability is $\mu_{max}(\lambda)<1$.